TochiOkafor/credit-risk-explainable-ai/README.md

 ## Why This Matters

 Credit scoring is one of the most heavily regulated applications of machine learning.
-In the UK, the **FCA** requires that credit decisions be explainable to consumers, and the **Equality Act 2010** prohibits using sex as a direct input to a lending decision.
+In the UK, the **FCA** expects credit decisioning to be explainable and auditable, a model that can't justify its decisions is a problem under both CONC 5.2A (creditworthiness) and the Consumer Duty, and the **Equality Act 2010** prohibits using sex as a direct input to a lending decision.
 In the US, the **Equal Credit Opportunity Act** requires lenders to give applicants specific reasons for a decline, and fair-lending law prohibits both direct discrimination and disparate impact via proxies.

 A model that is marginally more accurate but uses a protected characteristic is not a better model — it is an illegal one.
 Every UK fintech and traditional bank runs a credit-risk function under exactly these constraints, which is why explainability and fairness are treated here as the design brief rather than a closing paragraph.